(Last Updated on : 08/07/2017)

 to early Chalukya period

-, that is, the late fifth to early seventh century.
-The most famous paintings at Ajanta caves are in 'Cave I'.
-The shape of the cave is a square hall with the roof supported by rows of pillars.
+, that is, the late 5th to early 7th century.
 There is a rock cut image of a seated Buddha at the back of the shrine.
-The most unusual feature of the cave is parts of the complete decoration of the flat ceiling.
 There are scenes carved from the life of Lord Buddha as well as a number of ornamental motifs.
 On the left hand side of this cave there is a standing figure of Bodhisattva

 with a blue lotus

 .
 The figure of the Bodhisattva is worthy of detailed analysis.
 The pose of the body contrives to communicate a feeling of convincing grace and movement that is carried out in the exquisite tilt of the head and the gesture of the hand.
 The parts of the face and body are drawn with reference to the shape of certain forms in the animal and vegetable

 world, which by their beauty and finality recommended themselves as more appropriate than any fleeting human model for creating the imagined superior and eternal anatomy of a God.